ShowTable: Unlocking Creative Table Visualization with Collaborative Reflection and Refinement: Introduction

 \section{Introduction}

-Image generation models have shown significant growth in quality in recent years~\cite{sd, sd3, dalle3, flux, t2i_r1}.
-Recent advancements, particularly in unified models~\cite{januspro, showo, emu3, blip3o, bagel, uniworld, omnigen2, qwenimage, wan2.5}, have leveraged MLLMs for fine-grained understanding of complex multi-modal instructions, leading to more semantically coherent synthesis in general-purpose image generation and editing.
-Despite this rapid progress in the general domain, research is increasingly shifting towards more complex scenarios.
-A key area of focus is graphic design, such as poster generation~\cite{autoposter, postermaker, dreamposter} and text rendering~\cite{tuo2024anytext2, liu2024glyph, chen2024textdiffuser, qwenimage}.
-These tasks present a higher challenge as they demand not photorealism, but rather precise textual alignment and adherence to aesthetic principles of graphic design.
+Image generation models have shown significant growth in quality in recent years~\cite{sd, sd3, dalle3, flux, t2i_r1, wei2025routing}.
+Recent advancements, particularly in unified models~\cite{januspro, showo, emu3, blip3o, bagel, uniworld, omnigen2, tang2025unilip,qwenimage, wan2.5}, have leveraged MLLMs for fine-grained understanding of complex multi-modal instructions~\cite{liu2025hybrid}, leading to more semantically coherent synthesis in general-purpose image generation and editing.
+Despite this rapid progress in the general domain, research is increasingly shifting towards more complex scenarios such as graphic design (\eg, poster generation~\cite{autoposter, postermaker, dreamposter} and text rendering~\cite{tuo2024anytext2, liu2024glyph, chen2024textdiffuser}).
+These tasks present a higher challenge as they demand not photorealism, but precise textual alignment and adherence to aesthetic principles of graphics.

 However, within this structured domain, data-centric visualizations (\eg, charts and graphs derived from tables) present an even more formidable challenge.
 These tasks require not only understanding and reasoning of data but also a rigorous, high-fidelity mapping of quantitative data, where errors in visual proportions (e.g., bar heights, pie chart angles) or data labels render the output useless.
 To push beyond this limitation from unified reasoning and synthesis, we introduce a new and challenging task for unified models: \textbf{creative table visualization}, requiring a model to generate an infographic that is \textbf{aesthetic} and \textbf{faithful} to the data points within a given table.
 This task is defined by its dual requirements: 1) sophisticated reasoning for graphic design and aesthetic layout, and 2) strict, high-fidelity data-to-visual mapping from a source table.
 The ability to perform such synthesis could significantly streamline workflows in poster design, automatic slide generation, scientific communication, and other data-driven reporting tasks.